PeterJFB/drum-sequencer/README.md

 > ## 🛈 gitpod and audio support
 >
-> As of now, is the `gitlab/workspace-full-vnc` dockerimage [resticted when it comes audio support](https://www.gitpod.io/blog/native-ui-with-vnc).
+> As of now, the `gitlab/workspace-full-vnc` dockerimage is [resticted when it comes to audio support](https://www.gitpod.io/blog/native-ui-with-vnc).
 This makes it difficult to test the audio-specific features within the network-based IDE.
-While the project runs fine within gitpod, is it recommended to experience the audio-based features of the project locally.
+While the project runs fine within gitpod, it is recommended to experience the audio-based features of the project locally.

 ## Tests